kohsuke/spark/docs/sql-migration-guide.md

   For example `SELECT timestamp 'tomorrow';`.

   - Since Spark 3.0, the `size` function returns `NULL` for the `NULL` input.
 In Spark version 2.4 and earlier, this function gives `-1` for the same input.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.sizeOfNull` to `true`.

+  - Since Spark 3.0, when casting string to interval type, strings with leading "interval" such as "interval 1 day" will be treated as invalid and the cast returns null.
+In Spark version 2.4 and earlier, the leading "interval" is allowed and required.
+To allow the leading "interval", you can set `spark.sql.legacy.allowLeadingIntervalStringInCast` to true.

 ## Upgrading from Spark SQL 2.4 to 2.4.1